 Buddy and I are a carry-on only family, with one exception.
 And that exception is when Buddy flies solo as an unaccompanied minor.
 Other than that, we only pack what we carry with us.
 And when we travel overseas, we do not bring luggage with wheels (hello cobblestone!).
 We only carry backpacks.
 This means that we are limited space in our luggage to pack lots of clothes that we frequently do laundry while traveling.

-Doing laundry while traveling by plane
+How to wash clothes while traveling by plane

 1. Book a place with a washer and dryer